The location of attractions is intended only as a guide. Distances are 'as the crow flies'.

 This trail, kindly available to download from iwight.com, has two distance options; either just over three miles or just over four.
 You can explore groves, gardens and ancient woodland.
 You'll find plenty of places to stop off for a break and some lovely views.

 A town so large it is split into two, the old and the new, Shanklin is perched on the south west coast.
 The new part of town is what you'd expect from a lovely seaside town, with a theatre at its heart that we'd thoroughly recommend.
-But wander out to the old time and you'll feel a world away - in another century!
+But wander out to the old town and you'll feel a world away - in another century!
 But in the best possible way, with cream teas and thatched cottages as well as old inns.

 This pub is slap bang in the middle of Bembridge village and is popular with locals and visitors alike.
 Parking is fine on the roads nearby.
 The menu is created using food locally sourced in the village so expect seasonal, fresh produce.
 Specials change daily and include fish fresh from the local harbour.
 A pizza oven is the latest addition so freshly made pizza is also on the menu.